State of Indiana

-Factory Repurposing comprising a 30 MW Natural Gas Plant with 3,875,007 square feet of Vertical Farm.
+Greenfield Project comprising a 45 MW Natural Gas Power Plant with 500,000 square feet of Vertical Farm.

-Factory Repurposing comprising a 50 MW Natural Gas Plant with 720,000 square feet of Vertical Farm.
+Factory Repurposing comprising a 50 MW Natural Gas Power Plant with 720,000 square feet of Vertical Farm.

-Greenfield Project comprising a 50 MW Natural Gas Plant with 645,834 square feet of Vertical Farm.
+Greenfield Project comprising a 50 MW Natural Gas Power Plant with 645,834 square feet of Vertical Farm.

 Over 100 nuclear power plants worldwide will be decommissioned over the next 10 to 15 years.
 Replacement opportunities for continuing zero-emission power generation can not be met by solar, wind or hydro alone.
 They can, however, be met by 4 SKIES’ proprietary Tri-Gen-Zero™ technology.